gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/adaptive-survey-engine.md

 ### Information gain

-Next, we'll look at **information gain**, which measures how helpful it would be if the participant answered a particular question.
+Next, we'll look at **information gain**, which measures how much we expect to learn if the participant answers a particular question.
 Finding the question with the highest information gain is the key to building an adaptive survey.

 <!-- prettier-ignore -->
 $$